 Maine is the northeastern-most state in the United States.
-Part of Massachusetts during the Colonial and Revolutionary War periods in American history, it became a separate state in 1820.
+Part of Massachusetts during the Colonial and Revolutionary War periods in American history, it became a separate state as part of the Missouri Compromise in 1820.

 Maine's largest city is Portland, on the southwest coast.
 Greater Portland accounts for nearly half of the State's economic activity.
 Maine's population is stable at approximately 1.3 million.
 Maine's economy has long been based primarily on natural resource extraction and manufacturing industries, including forest products, fishing, farming and textiles.
 All of these industries have declined over the last 70 years, textiles nearly to the point of extinction.
 Maine has morphed into a services-based economy, led by tourism and healthcare with an emerging technology sector in animal health and financial services.
-Maine is often characterized as having "two Maines" - a northern twothirds that is very rural, has few major employers, is losing population because of the decline noted above, and is more politically conservative; and a southern one-third that is more densely populated, economically vibrant, slowly gaining population in technology and professional services, and more politically liberal.
+Maine is often characterized as having "two Maines" - a northern two-thirds that is very rural, has few major employers, is losing population because of the decline noted above, and is more politically conservative; and a southern one-third that is more densely populated, economically vibrant, slowly gaining population in technology and professional services, and more politically liberal.

-Maine's workforce is regarded as hardworking and loyal, but as Maine undergoes a pronounced demographic shift the workforce is aging and employers struggle to find skilled workers at almost all levels.
-Employment opportunities abound for younger workers interested in a high quality of life and access to diverse outdoor resources, arts, fine dining and quality and private public education.
+Maine's workforce is regarded as hardworking and loyal, but as Maine undergoes a pronounced demographic shift the workforce is aging and employers struggle to find skilled workers at almost all levels, a challenge that has become more acute in the aftermath of the covid-19 pandemic.
+Employment opportunities abound for younger workers interested in a high quality of life and access to diverse outdoor resources, arts, fine dining and quality private and public education.

 Maine law regulates employment broadly.
 On the labor front, Maine regulates public sector unions at the state and local government level.
 The public sector workforce is about 35 per cent unionized, in contrast to private sector unionization of under 7 per cent.
-Maine sets its own standards for wages, work hours, discrimination, harassment, retaliation, certain aspects of workplace safety, and employee leave.
+Maine sets its own standards for wages, work hours, discrimination, harassment, retaliation, public sector workplace safety, and employee leave.
 These standards sometimes coincide with federal law (where the latter exists), but often exceed federal standards.
 For example, the Maine Human Rights Act prohibits discrimination on the basis of sexual orientation, a protection recently recognized by the U.S. Supreme Court, but not expressly provided by federal statute.
 Maine requires employers to post notices in the workplace so that employees are aware of their legal rights.

-Maine is at least nominally an employment-at-will jurisdiction (allowing for termination at any time for any lawful reason), but specific legal protections or contractual arrangements often make employmentat-will an unreliable basis for termination.
+Maine is at least nominally an employment-at-will jurisdiction (allowing for termination at any time for any lawful reason), but specific legal protections or contractual arrangements often make employment-at-will an unreliable basis for termination.
 Maine does not generally recognize "common law" wrongful termination claims, but the State's Supreme Judicial Court has left the door open to doing so.
 The State's Whistleblowers Protection Act affords broad protection to employees who report unsafe or illegal practices or conditions.
 Most employees do not have employment agreements.
 They may have "offer letters" that typically outline the general parameters of employment including job title, pay and benefits, but make it clear that their employment is at-will.
 Employers typically hold their workers accountable by utilizing employee handbooks, personnel policies, and codes of conduct, all of which must be compliant with federal, state, and local laws.
 Because 99 per cent of businesses in Maine have fewer than 500 employees, and most are much smaller than that, there are many employment situations in which there is little or nothing in writing purporting to govern the employment relationship.
-Maine has recently limited the use of noncompetition agreements and enacted mandatory paid leave.
+Maine limits the use of noncompetition agreements and requires mandatory paid leave.